pqnelson/pqnelson.github.com/_posts/2015-02-15-automated-thm-iii-dp.md

           in unitSubpropagate (cls', m', trail') --- recursion very important!!
 ```

-Now our unit propagation should take advantage of this subpropagation:
+Now our unit propagation ([recall](#unit-propagation) attempts to get
+rid of all "units", or single literals) should take advantage of this
+subpropagation:

 ```haskell
 -- | Unit propagation using the newfangled 'Trail'.